joemcmahon/obliquebot/README.md

 ![Help](https://raw.githubusercontent.com/joemcmahon/obliquebot/master/_layouts/help.png)

-This bot ihas been converted to run at Heroku in a hobby dyno.
+This bot has been converted to run at Heroku in a hobby dyno.
 It uses the [Slapp][https://www.npmjs.com/package/slapp] library, and takes advantage of the [Slack Events API][slack-events-api].

+# I just want obliquebot in my Slack

 <a href='https://obliquebot.herokuapp.com'><img alt='Add to Slack' height='40' width='139' src='https://platform.slack-edge.com/img/add_to_slack.png' srcset='https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x' /></a>

-# Setup Instructions
+# Build your own based on this repository
 If you want to create your own bot based on obliquebot:

 # Let Slack know about the bot.